-Standard errors in parentheses.
-Distance is measured as the (log) of average kilometers travelled large and not far away from those that we found in the calibration exercise above.
-The estimated coefficient for the border dummy means that, controlling for distance, a national border reduces bilateral trade to $\exp\{-2.384\} \times 100 = 9.21$ percent of the independence benchmark.
-The estimated coefficient for distance implies that, controlling for borders, a one percent increase in distance traveled reduces bilateral trade by 1.19 percent with respect to the independence benchmark.
+national border reduces bilateral trade to $\exp.\{-2.384\} \times 100 = 9.21$ percent of the independence benchmark.
+The estimated coefficient for distance implies that, controlling for borders, a 1 % increase in distance travelled reduces bilateral trade by 1.19 percent with respect to the independence benchmark.
 Clearly, borders and distances can predict deviations from the independence benchmark.